Botox for Non-Surgical Jaw Reduction

 Botox for the Masseter Muscle enables Facial Slimming

+Many patients desire the appearance of a well-defined, slimmer jawline.
+The jaw muscles are some of the strongest in the human body and can enlarge over time due to clenching, chewing, teeth grinding, bruxism, or temporomandibular joint disorder (TMJ).
 Non-surgical jaw reduction with Botox injections is among the most popular procedures in Dr. Michele Green’s Upper East Side NYC cosmetic dermatology office.
 Botox is well-known as the gold standard for smoothing away the appearance of dynamic fine lines and wrinkles in the upper face, but it is also an excellent non-surgical treatment for slimming the jawline.
 Dr. Green was one of the first dermatologists to offer Botox injections in the masseter muscle for facial slimming and is an expert in non-surgical jaw reduction and contouring treatment.
-For those with a wide jaw or who lack jawline definition or symmetry of the lower face, Dr. Green is here to help.

-What is non-surgical jawline contouring?
+What is non-surgical jaw reduction?

 Botox in Masseter area, 12 months